PowerShell/PowerShell/README.md

 ### Windows Docker Files and Images

-License: By requesting and using the Container OS Image for Windows containers, you acknowledge, understand, and consent to the Supplemental License Terms available on Docker hub:
+License: By requesting and using the Container OS Image for Windows containers, you acknowledge, understand, and consent to the Supplemental License Terms available on Docker Hub:

 - [Window Server Core](https://hub.docker.com/r/microsoft/windowsservercore/)
 - [Nano Server](https://hub.docker.com/r/microsoft/nanoserver/)